 There is technically the potential to create a mac and cheese with low-carb noodles, like chickpea pasta, and add a hot dog to it to up the protein and fat amount.
 This meal would not be for someone who is following the 3 steps to lose weight; this would probably be for someone looking to gain weight.

 Hot dogs can be a simple and fast meal, and there is even the potential to use them in weird ways when on the keto diet.
-With there being so many options for keto-friendly hot dog buns and sugar-free condiments, it should be quite easy to answer the question “are hot dogs keto friendly?”
+With the availability of numerous keto-friendly hot dog buns and sugar-free condiments, determining whether hot dogs fit into a keto diet becomes straightforward.

 There is no definitive answer to this question as it depends on each individual’s daily carb intake allowance.
 However, generally speaking, most people following a keto diet can eat 1-2 hot dogs per day without going over their daily carb allotment.